SNL-WaterPower/WecOptTool-MATLAB/README.md

 	```

-4. **Run functionality tests:** A test suite is available to verify that the code is operational.
+4. **(optional) Run functionality tests:** A test suite is available to verify that the code is operational.
 A script is provided in in the root directory of the WecOptTool source code and is run from the MATLAB command window, as follows:

 	```matlab
 	>> cd /path/to/WecOptTool